|1 9 5 0|

 |Aug - Sep 21||Bing at his Hayden Lake home with his sons.

-Decides not to return to his weekly radio series as he has lost confidence in his voice and his enthusiasm for show business has diminished.
+Decides not to return to his weekly radio series.
+Bing explains to John Scott Trotter that he has lost confidence in his voice and his enthusiasm for show business has diminished.

 |Sep 19||Video recorder developed by Bing Crosby Enterprises Inc. receives orders.|

 |Sep 22||Bing arrives at his Pebble Beach home for a two week stay.|

 |Sep 23||Bing records two songs with Alfred Newman and his Orchestra.|